RanitManik/foody/README.md

 | Cancel order | ✅ | ✅ | ❌ |
 | Update payment method | ✅ | ❌ | ❌ |

-**Bonus Objective**: Implement relational access where Managers & Members can only access data and features limited to their country (India/America).
+**Bonus Objective**: Implement relational access where Managers & Members can only access data and features limited to their assigned restaurant.

 ## Solution Overview